*This post is about wood paint and all you need to know to correctly use paint for wood.

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

-How Do I Paint Wood Signs?
+3. How Do I Paint Wood

 Painting your wood sign is quite a big subject so I decided to narrow it down to the basics.
-What are the basic steps I need to know.
+What are the basic steps I need to know?
 The list below considers the fact that you have already chosen your wood.
-For this list I used common pine 12×12.
+For this list, I used common pine 12×12.

-- Wipe your board with a clean cloth or microfiber towel.
+- Wipe Your Board With A Clean Cloth Or Microfiber Towel.
 This ensures the board is clean with no dust to clump up in the paint.

-Is There A Difference Between Indoor And Outdoor Paint For Wood Signs?
+Is There A Difference Between Indoor And Outdoor Paint For Wood

 Before we get into the specifics about indoor/outdoor painted signs what is the difference?

 However, please note that maintenance will be needed no matter what paint you use especially if you place your wood sign outside.
-If you want to place your wood sign outside it recommended that you seal the wood sign with a sealer (Polyurethane).
+If you want to place your wood sign outside it is recommended that you seal the wood sign with a sealer (Polyurethane).

-If you seal your wood sign it will resist the fading and elements of weather better, but still would need to be re-sealed approximately once a year depending on how long you leave it outside.
+If you seal your wood it will resist the fading and elements of weather better, but still would need to be re-sealed approximately once a year depending on how long you leave it outside.
 Most folks who have wood signs for home decor only place their wood signs outside during good weather or to celebrate a family event.
-The other alternative is to place under and overhang which does provide some protection from the Sun’s UV rays and inclement weather to a certain degree.
+The other alternative is to place it under an overhang which does provide some protection from the Sun’s UV rays and inclement weather to a certain degree.

 How to paint with Stencils? – Painting your wood sign with stencils comes after the process of painting your wood sign.
-Stencils allow you to place lettering, pictures, logo or what ever you would like on the wood sign.
+Stencils allow you to place lettering, pictures, logo, or whatever you would like on the wood sign.

 Choosing the best wood – The wood you choose would be defined by the look you are going for on your wood sign.
-Different wood provides different textures, color and grain lines.
+Different wood provides different textures, colors, and grain lines.
 Please note the wood you choose may depend on the cost you want to spend as some wood pieces are very expensive.
 Most wood projects use pine.

-Can I spray paint my wood sign – You can use spray paint for the background of you wood sign.
+Can I spray paint my wood sign – You can use spray paint for the background of your wood sign.
 It can be a little more expensive.
 A typical can of spray paint (12 oz) runs $4.00 versus a small container of Latex or Acrylic paint (2 oz.) runs $2.5.
 Although smaller it does go a long way